code-charity/Manifest-v3/README.md

-# Converting Browser Extensions From Manifest.js Mv2 to Mv3
+## Converting Browser Extensions From Manifest v2 to Manifest v3